 The program offers participants ability to enhance knowledge, disposition, and skills essential for equity and inclusion work; exposure to research-based, valid intercultural assessment tools; engagement experiences with cross-cultural communication; and a deeper understanding of the effects of stereotypes, implicit bias and microaggressions.

-- Faculty and staff earn a stipend of $500 for year-long participation and completion
+- Faculty and staff earn a stipend of $200 for year-long participation and completion.

-- Participants are recognized and awarded certificates at the annual September faculty/staff opening session and/or at the annual May Interfaith Baccalaureate Program
+- Participants are recognized and awarded certificates at the annual All-College Meeting.

-- Individuals have their names and the year they completed the certificate listed on the Equity and Inclusion Website
+- Participants have their names and the year they completed the certificate listed on the Equity and Inclusion website.

 - Individuals receive an “Equity Warrior” decal that can be placed on their office door, tools of the job, laptops, etc., as an identifiable signal to students and colleagues of actionable support for equity and inclusion work.

 The Equity and Inclusion Certificate Program requires a one-year commitment with participants engaging in 30-50 hours of professional learning experiences.
 All participants will complete the Intercultural Development Inventory and Conflict Style Assessment workshop as an introduction to the program.
 Participants will also complete three competency-based, specified learning workshops and engage in other additional professional learning experiences of their choice through personal interactions, other learning programs, travel, workplace, activities, arts events, books, intercultural journaling, coaching, and site visits (full engagement in self-selected activities requires continuous personal reflection).